realiarthur/react-fieldset/README.md

 <details><summary><b>Formik notes</b></summary>
 <p>
 If you use Field with component={CustomInputComponent} <b>you don't need to connect CustomInputComponent</b>, you need to connect Field.
-Formik Field, FastField or ErrorMessage is read-only, but I don't want use another name for it.
-Here, my solution:
+Formik Field, FastField or ErrorMessage is read-only, but I don't want to use another name for it.
+Here is my solution:

 ```javascript
 import { withFieldset, withFullName } from 'react-fieldset';